corneliusdavid/hugo-pascalinia/README.md

     searchbarEverywhere = true  # if the searchbar should be shown in every page; requires enableSearch searchMenuLink = false  # add a search link to the navigation menu; requires enableSearch

+    enableFeatured = false  # enable a particular view for articles marked as featured (featured: true in the article frontmatter)

     # enable comments support with commento using the script from your server
     commento = "https://example.com/js/commento.js"